WorldQuant

 WorldQuant, LLC is an international hedge fund and quantitative investment management firm headquartered in Old Greenwich, Connecticut.
-Founded in 2007, the firm is currently managing approximately $9 billion in assets under management for Millennium Management via quantitative trading and other methods of quantitative investing.
-WorldQuant operated the WorldQuant Challenge, where participants compete in the field of quantitative finance, and WorldQuant Accelerator, an independent portfolio manager platform.
+Founded in 2007, the firm is reported to manage approximately $10 billion in assets under management as of 2025 for Millennium Management via quantitative trading and other methods of quantitative investing.
+WorldQuant operates the International Quant Championship, where participants compete in the field of quantitative finance.
 In 2015 the WorldQuant Foundation launched WorldQuant University.

 History

 Millennium spinoff

 WorldQuant, LLC was founded in 2007 as a quantitative investment management firm spun out of Millennium Management in New York City.
 Prior to forming WorldQuant, its Belarus-born founder Igor Tulchinsky (* 1966) had worked at Millennium as a portfolio manager since 1995.
 With a focus on statistical arbitrage, Tulchinsky's team of researchers and quantitative traders joined him at WorldQuant.
 The new fund continued to use Millennium's corporate infrastructure and trading platform.